Thangta03/GeminiAPI-for-youtube-transcript-summarize/README.md

 ```
 This will install all the necessary packages listed in the `requirements.txt` file, ensuring that the project's dependencies are met.

+## Configuring API Keys
+To enhance security and flexibility, it's recommended to store your Gemini API key in environment variables.
+This approach allows you to keep your API keys secure while also making it easy to update them without changing your application's code.

+### Setting Up Environment Variables
+#### For Windows:
+1. Open the Start Search, type in "env", and choose "Edit the system environment variables".
+2. In the System Properties window, click on the "Environment Variables..." button.
+3. In the Environment Variables window, click on the "New..." button under the "User variables" section.
+4. Enter `GEMINI_API_KEY` as the Variable name and your Gemini API key as the Variable value.
+5. Click OK and apply the changes.

+#### For Unix-based Systems (Linux/Mac):
+1. Open your terminal.
+2. Edit your profile file (e.g., `~/.bash_profile`, `~/.zshrc`, `~/.profile`, etc.) using a text editor.
+3. Add the following line to the file: `export GEMINI_API_KEY="your_gemini_api_key"`.
+4. Save the file and reload your profile (e.g., run `source ~/.bash_profile`).

+After setting up the environment variable, you can access your Gemini API key in your application using the appropriate method for your programming language (e.g., `os.getenv('GEMINI_API_KEY')` in Python).

 ## Challenges and Solutions
 - **Maintaining Coherence**: One of the main challenges was ensuring coherence when dividing the transcript into smaller segments for summarization.
 This was addressed by carefully designing the segment division process and fine-tuning the summarization parameters.
 - **Technical Implementation**: The project leverages GitHub Copilot Workspace for assistance in overcoming technical challenges, streamlining the development process.